 The Kathmandu Litehaul Range

-I have been litehauling my way around the world for at least five years.
-I reviewed the last redesign of this bag back in 2017.
-It is still on sale so it might be worth checking that one out too.
-Plus, you get to hear how much I LOVE THESE BAGS!
+I have been using my Kathmandu Litehaul around the world for at least seven years.
+We reviewed the last redesign of this bag back in 2017.

 The New Kathmandu Litehaul 38L Review